Exerra/exerra-api-docs/docs/npm-packages/cf-imap/v0.x.x/intro.md

 This package was made because all of the other IMAP libraries are built for NodeJS, and Cloudflare Workers even with node compatibility turned does not support them.

+## Provider support

+Most providers stick to the two IMAP specifications (`RFC 3501` and `RFC 9051`), however some (notably Gmail with `gimap`) have their own experimental implementations.
+This package is tested with a few providers that abide by the spec and, of course, Gmail.

+However, if the provider you are using isn't tested, uses their own implementation of IMAP and `cf-imap` is throwing errors on things that *should work* (see: [Errors](./error_handling)), please [raise an issue on GitHub](https://github.com/Exerra/cf-imap/issues) so I can promptly fix it.

 ## Features

 As this version is pre-release it does not have all of the intended features.
 This section will keep track of the existing and planned features, however [Github Projects](https://github.com/users/Exerra/projects/3) will generally be more accurate (titles are in English, however everything else might be in Latvian).